 NEED SOME SORT OF PUNCHY CONCLUSION...TO WRITE AFTER WE DISCUSS AND SETTLE ON A CORE MESSAGE.

-\section*{Materials and Methods}

-\subsection*{Data and exclusion criteria}

-\subsubsection*{Arizona Data}
+Methods

 The Arizona data set contained the variables birth year, subtype and season for 18,813 cases confirmed in the state of Arizona.
 AZDHS staff removed identifying details from the data, and only variables of interest to our study were shared.
 Birth year was extracted from each patient's reported date of birth, except in the 1993-1994, and 1994-1995 seasons, where birth year was approximated as (year of observation)-(age at time of observation).
 Birth year was necessary to estimate probabilities of imprinting protection for each patient.
 We calculated patient age as (year observed - birth year), where year observed was set to the second year of the influenza season associated with any case (e.g. 2014 for a case observed in the 2013-2014 season).
 We excluded one case whose birth year was not available, and ultimately analyzed 18,812 cases.

 AZDHS staff classified cases into seasons using the standard definition, with the Northern Hemisphere (NH) season beginning in week 40, and ending in week 39 of the following calendar year (roughly Oct-Sept).
 Note that in the Arizona data, most H1N1 cases from the 2009 H1N1 pandemic were confirmed and reported during the 2009-2010 season, although some cases from early pandemic waves were reported during the 2008-2009 season.
 The relatively low number of pandemic H1N1 cases reported during the 2008-2009 season was due to lower case incidence early in the pandemic, and to limited testing capacity during the first pandemic wave. %% See pdf in raw_data folder